Open Positions for Post-Baccalaureate Research

 The Department of Linguistics at the University of Maryland, is looking to fill up to three full-time positions for post-baccalaureate researchers.

 Starting date for all positions is Summer/Fall 2015.
 Salary is competitive, with benefits included.
 The positions would be ideal for individuals with a BA degree who are interested in gaining significant research experience in a very active research group as preparation for a research career.
 Applicants must be US or Canadian citizens or permanent residents, and should have completed a BA or BS degree by the time of appointment.
 The ability to interact comfortably with a wide variety of people (and machines) is a distinct advantage.
-Applicants may request to be considered for all four positions.
+Applicants may request to be considered for all three positions.

 Positions #1–#2: Baggett Research Fellowships

 Baggett Fellowships are full-time positions.
 Fellows can pursue research in linguistics, cognitive (neuro-)science of language, language acquisition, or computational modeling.
 1–2 positions are available for 2015-2016.
 Positions are for one year and are not renewable.